Assistive Listening Devices

 Limberlost Trail is a fully-accessible circuit hike that passes through a beautiful section of forest.
 Since 1996, several organizations have donated labor, equipment, supplies, and funding to help Shenandoah staff make the trail accessible.

 Accessible overnight lodging is available at Lewis Mountain, Skyland Resort, and Big Meadows Lodge.

 The Park brochure is available in braille at entrance stations and visitor centers.
 You can also download the brochure in Braille Ready Format (brf).

 Accessible sites are available at all park picnic grounds and campgrounds.
 Accessible shower and laundry facilities are available at Big Meadows, Lewis Mountain, and Loft Mountain campgrounds.
 Restrooms at all picnic grounds are accessible, or accessible with assistance.

 Many of Shenandoah's ranger-led programs are accessible, as indicated on the ranger program schedule.

 Restrooms and Buildings

-Most are accessible or accessible with assistance.
+Most restrooms and buildings are accessible, or accessible with assistance.

-Last updated: January 14, 2020
+Last updated: September 28, 2020